 Contractor Team Arrangement (CTA) documents are developed by the team members themselves and will vary from one CTA document to another.
-While not all-inclusive, the following CTA elements are areas that are typically of interest to the government.
-GSA strongly encourages the submission of the CTA document in response to a Request for Quotation (RFQ) so that an ordering activity can gain an understanding of how the arrangement will work, and can identify any areas of responsibility that may require clarification.
+While not all-inclusive, the below CTA elements are areas that are typically of interest to the government.
+GSA strongly encourages the submission of the CTA document in response to a Request for Quotation (RFQ), so that an ordering activity can gain an understanding of how the arrangement will work, and can identify any areas of responsibility that may require clarification.

 Identification of Parties

 The CTA document must always be put in writing and signed by each participating GSA Schedule contractor.

 Each member of the CTA must be identified by name, address, GSA Schedule contract number, telephone number, and Point of Contact (POC).
 The CTA document should also state the name, identity, and POC for the team lead.

 The name and address of the government contracting agency must be included, and the primary points of contact at the government for specific needs should be identified.